Ankur1404/Payloom/README.md

 # PayLoom
-Payloom is a subscription management system built with Node.js and Express, featuring subscription creation, automatic renewals, and email notifications.
+Payloom is a backend-only subscription management system that handles subscription creation, automated reminders, and renewal notifications.
+This project currently focuses on backend functionality and does not include a user interface (UI).
+It's built to handle subscription workflows, integrate with external services (such as Arcjet for rate limiting and Upstash for real-time data storage), and send automated email notifications.

 ## Features